 Audit raps records access: An analysis of audits in the past two years by the Florida Auditor General suggests that two-thirds of the state’s school districts, colleges and universities are giving unnecessary access to students’ Social Security numbers.
 The audits of 50 K-12 school districts, 25 colleges and 10 universities revealed that at least a third of education employees who had access to that data didn’t need it for their jobs.
 “School districts should maintain records to justify whether such employees need occasional or continuous access to that information and only provide the necessary access,” said Deputy Auditor General Gregory Centers.
 WUFT.
 Sun Sentinel.
-Associated Press.
+Associated Press (AP).

 School district hacked: The Wakulla County School District’s computers have been shut down by hackers, disabling email communications.
 District officials called the attack ransomware, though they wouldn’t say what the hackers want in return for giving the district a code so files can be accessed.
 State and federal law enforcement officials are investigating.
 Tallahassee Democrat.